microsoft/rats/docs/user_documentation/tutorial_beginners.md

 *inputs* and *outputs*, and we can access them directly to create dependencies between different pipelines.
-The *left-shift* and *right-shift* notation, i.e., `<<`, `>>`, respectively, are the operators that to create such *dependencies*, which will return a tuple holding the *dependency* information.
+The *left-shift* and *right-shift* notation, i.e., `<<`, `>>`, respectively, are the operators that create [*dependencies*](index.md), which will return a tuple holding the *edge* information.

-If the user accesses an input or output that do not exist, or confuses the direction of the dependency, a run-time error will be raised.
+If the user accesses an input or output that does not exist, or confuses the direction of the dependency, a run-time error will be raised.
-This is why we have to declare the inputs and outputs of *processors*.
+This is why we need to declare the inputs and outputs of a *processor's* class.

 ## Standardized Logistic Regression Example